gayatriracha/WorkLogDash/replit.md

 # Overview

-This is a work logging application built with React and Express that allows users to track their daily work activities in hourly time slots from 2:00 PM to 11:30 PM IST.
+This is a work logging application built with React and Express that allows users to track their daily work activities with customizable work hours and time slots.
 The application features a modern, responsive interface built with shadcn/ui components, real-time audio notifications for work hour reminders, and comprehensive progress tracking.
 Users can log their work descriptions for each time slot, mark days as holidays, and view their productivity metrics through an intuitive dashboard.

 # User Preferences